Did you know…

 Making small adjustments to your pet’s home environment can assist them as they start to show signs of ageing.
 Things to consider when living with a senior pet could include:

-- Providing easy access to food and water
+- Providing easy access to food and water by raising the bowl

 - Keeping them cool in summer and warm in winter